Table of Contents

 This bacterium lives in the small intestine of the human body which releases an exotoxin thus causing a flow of water and certain electrolytes such as sodium bicarbonate, chloride etc, into the small intestine.

 - It is caused due to factors like contaminated water supply.

-- It arises from the consumption of contaminated foods and drinks which are sold by the street sellers.
+- It arises due to the consumption of contaminated foods and drinks.

 - The vegetables that are grown with the use of water with human wastes.

-- The sea-foods those are caught in water bodies which are polluted with sewage.
+- The consumption of contaminated sea foods, which are polluted with sewage.

-- Also caused by the consumption of foods that affect the digestive system.
+- Caused by the consumption of foods that affect the digestive system.